 - Lady Robinson Beach was originally referred to as Seven Mile Beach before being renamed in 1874 for the wife of Governor Sir Hercules Robinson.

 - A ferry service once travelled between Brighton Le Sands, Sans Souci, Kurnell and La Perouse.
 There is currently a call by local politicians to reinstate the service to improve access and increase tourism to the area.
 Something we would love to see!

 - The 2016 census recorded that 4.8% of the residents of Brighton were born in Greece and 13.8% speak Greek at home.
 In neighbouring Kyeemagh 21.4%. speak Greek at home.
 There are similar numbers in all the suburbs surrounding the beach.

 - Variou sources list Lady Robinson Beach as being 6, 7 and 8km long depending on which one you check.
 The last time we walked the whole thing on the paths we got 8km but perhaps along the sand, it is only 7km long.

 - They named Brighton’s southern neighbour Monterey, inspired by the Californian counterpart and many of the streets in the suburb have a Californian influence (Pasadena, Hollywood and Culver Streets for example).

-- There are no pubs at any of the beaches, there are a few clubs and bars where you can get a drink but the areas two pubs much loved pubs, Mick Moylan’s at Sans Souci and Miller’s Brighton Hotel which both disappeared in the late 1980s.
+- There are no pubs at any of the beaches, there are a few clubs and bars where you can get a drink but the areas two pubs much loved pubs, Mick Moylan’s at Sans Souci and Miller’s Brighton Hotel both disappeared in the late 1980s.